jbprek/KubeWorks/CKAD/dgkanatsios/CKAD-exercises1.22/b.application_design_and_build.md

 ### 3. CKAD Question 16 | Logging sidecar 6%

 In namespace mcp
-The Tech Lead of Mercury2D decided its time for more logging, to finally fight all these missing data incidents.
-There is an existing container named cleaner-con in Deployment cleaner in Namespace mercury.
+.
+There is an existing container named cleaner-con in Deployment cleaner in Namespace mcp.
 This container mounts a volume and writes logs into a file called cleaner.log.

-The yaml for the existing Deployment is available at /opt/course/16/cleaner.yaml.
-Persist your changes at /opt/course/16/cleaner-new.yaml but also make sure the Deployment is running.
+The yaml for the existing Deployment is available at ~/mcp/cleaner.yaml.
+Persist your changes at ~/mcp/cleaner-new.yaml but also make sure the Deployment is running.

 Create a sidecar container named logger-con, image busybox:1.31.0 , which mounts the same volume and writes the content of cleaner.log to stdout, you can use the tail -f command for this.
 This way it can be picked up by kubectl logs.